kanriapp/kanri/README.md

-# Nuxt 3 Minimal Starter
+# Kanri

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Spiritual successor to Kanban Electron, shares some code with it.

 ## Setup